 If you are interested and have enough time, you can spend many hours in the museum and learn about the construction and sinking, and the salvage and conservation of the Vasa.
 At the same time you will have a fascinating insight into the Sweden of the early 17th century.
 There are films, guides, models and computer simulations.

 All imaginable Vasa souvenirs can be found in the large museum shop in the new entrance area.
 There is also a self-service restaurant in the museum, serving sandwiches, cakes and hot dishes.
 The outdoor terrace is partially covered, so that you can also sit outside in summer, even if it is raining.

 The Vasa Museum is now open all year round.

 Get your ticket now: Vasa Museum Entrance Ticket

 Book now: Hotels, hostels, B&Bs in Stockholm

-Yours truly in front of the Vasa, July 2016 (there is a “selfie spot” if you want to take pictures)
+Yours truly in front of the Vasa in 2016.
+There is a “selfie spot” if you want to take pictures.